How to Write a Letter of Introduction (Examples)

-A letter of introduction or referral letter is exactly what it sounds.
+A letter of introduction or referral letter is exactly what it sounds like.
 It's an introduction letter written by another person regarding you, the requester for the introduction.
 It's often confused with the following business letters.

 - A cover letter: A cover letter (or application letter) that gets provided in your job application to your prospective employer.
 And which speaks to the professional qualifications you have as a potential employee.

 - A reference letter: A reference letter gets written by a previous employer, professional reference, or family friend.
 It speaks to a prospective employer about personal and professional qualities that make you a stand out job applicant.

 The letter of introduction is perfect for a professional who is on an active job search.
 You may have a professional friend connected with the hiring manager who is hiring for an open job opportunity that you’re interested in.
 You can ask your professional friend to write to you, the job seeker, a letter of introduction.
 The letter should be to the hiring manager.
 It's advised to perform an informational interview to determine if you’re a good fit for the role.

 By going this route, you can stand out from the other job applicants.
 By not just responding to the job advertisement (job ad).
 But by being referred by a mutual party.
 This increases your chances of receiving a job interview and a job offer.